davidsday/go-tdd/README.md

 go-tdd's synchronous invocation of 'go test -v -json -cover' has not really been noticeable for me.
 I rarely see go test take more than a few hundredths of a second to complete even hundreds of tests.
-Most reported times are in the thousandths of seconds and go-tdd, written almost entirely in Golang itself, does its job probably orders of magnitude more quickly than a tool written in Vimscript could.
+Most reported times are in the thousandths of seconds and go-tdd, written almost entirely in Golang itself, does its job probably an order of magnitude more quickly than a tool written in Vimscript could.

 In this style of development, the RedBar/GreenBar (and YellowBar)s are the primary layer of communication with the developer, so go-tdd loads